agregory999/concourse-helm-tutorial/README.md

 * Using NGINX Ingress Controller
 * Using GKE and GCE Ingress
 * AKS with HTTP Application Routing
+* AKS with Nginx Ingress and SSL (Cert-manager)

 ## [CLICK HERE FOR DETAILED DOCS ON EACH SCENARIO](./deployment/)

 ## Other Configurations

-* cert-manager with automatic SSL cert for web frontend
-* Connection to existing Credhub (for use with Platform Automation)
+* Connection to existing Credhub (for use with Platform Automation) - coming soon